-The Company recognized a current income tax expense of \$63,000 and \$209,000 during 2015 and 2014, respectively, for allocated federal alternative minimum tax on a consolidated basis.
+The Company recognized a current income tax expense of \$1,636,000 and \$62,000 during 2016 and 2015, respectively, for allocated federal alternative minimum tax on a consolidated basis and intercompany tax expense.
 This tax can be recouped in future years.